 Per Page:

-Close up of the Pallas Athena fountain (completed 1902) before the Parliament Building in Vienna.
+Close up of the Pallas Athena fountain (completed 1902) before the Parliament Building in Vienna, Austria.

-The Amalienburg section of the Hofburg (Imperial Palace) in Vienna.
-Of note is the small domed tower underlain by an astronomical clock.
+The Amalienburg section of the Hofburg (Imperial Palace) in Vienna, Austria.
+Of note is the small domed tower with an astronomical clock.
 The statue honors Holy Roman Emperor Francis II (r.
 1792-1806), who was also Austrian Emperor Francis I (r.
 1804-1835), thus making him the only double emperor in history.

-The Hofburg area has been a documented seat of government since 1279.
+The Hofburg area of Vienna, Austria, has been a documented seat of government since 1279.
 The Schweizertor (Swiss Gate, built 1552), opens into the Alte Burg, the oldest section of the Hofburg.

-Entrance to the church Maria am Gestade (St. Mary on the Strand) in Vienna.
-First mentioned in documents from 1158, the present structure (built between 1394 and 1414) is one of the oldest buildings and one of the few surviving examples of Gothic architecture in the city.
+Entrance to the church Maria am Gestade (St. Mary on the Strand) in Vienna, Austria.
+First mentioned in documents from 1158, the present structure (built between 1394 and 1414) is one of the city's oldest buildings and one of its few surviving examples of Gothic architecture.

-The Altes Rathaus (Old City Hall) in Vienna.
-The original building was granted to the city in 1316 and was rebuilt several times in subsequent centuries.
-The current facade dates to the early 18th century.
-Presently the building serves as the District Museum for the Inner City and as the Documentation Archive for the Austrian Resistance [to Nazism].
+The Altes Rathaus (Old City Hall) in Vienna, Austria.
+The original building was granted to the city in 1316 and rebuilt several times in subsequent centuries.
+The current façade dates to the early 18th century.
+The building now serves as the District Museum for the Inner City and as the Documentation Archive for the Austrian Resistance [to Nazism].

-The Naturhistorisches Museum (Natural History Museum) in Vienna flanks the Maria Theresia Monument.
-Opened in 1889, it is one of the most important museums in the world, housing specimens of species now extinct.
+The Naturhistorisches Museum (Natural History Museum) in Vienna, Austria, flanks the Maria Theresia Monument.
+Opened in 1889, it is one of the most important museums in the world, housing specimens of now-extinct species.

-The United Nations Office in Vienna is one of four major UN office sites around the world (the others are in New York, Geneva, and Nairobi).
+The United Nations Office in Vienna, Austria, is one of four major UN office sites around the world (the others are in New York, Geneva, and Nairobi).
 The complex, completed in 1979, is composed of six Y-shaped office towers surrounding a cylindrical conference building.

 Previous PagePage 01 of 03Next Page